-In addition to publishing research, the Visualizing Finance Lab engages the New York and New School community in workshops, art opening, talks and more.
+In addition to publishing research, the Visualizing Finance Lab engages the New York and the New School community in workshops, art opening, and talks.
 Beyond events, the VFL develops pedagogical frameworks, thought pieces, and even cartoons to kickstart financial literacy education.
 Here are some highlights.

 In February 2015 the Visualizing Finance Lab partnered with Neighborhood Trust Financial Partners to create a comic narrative based on “Emma’s Story”; a character and narrative developed for use in Neighborhood Trust Financial Partners’s Getting Ahead workshop aimed at low income and financially stressed new yorkers.